notofonts/get-noto/issue_template.md

 ## Tools for reporting bugs
-  Useful tools for reporting bugs are available at: https://github.com/googlei18n/
+  Useful tools for reporting bugs are available at https://fontgoggles.org/ and https://github.com/googlefonts/

 ### Harfbuzz hb-view and hb-shape
   These are part of the HarfBuzz distribution and can help isolate if an issue is in the app/OS, shaping engine, or font.
   * hb-view renders the text with the exact font (for example, to see how ligatured characters shape) using your installed version of HarfBuzz.